Jerry Mathers: Education and military service

 As he moved into his adolescence, Mathers retired from acting to concentrate on high school.
 He attended Notre Dame High School in Sherman Oaks, California.
 During this time, he led the musical band Beaver and the Trappers.

 While still in high school, Mathers joined the U.S. military.
 From 1966 to 1969, he was a member of the 146th Airlift Wing, nicknamed The Hollywood Guard, of the California Air National Guard in Van Nuys, California.
 In 1967, while wearing his dress uniform, Mathers, along with child actress Angela Cartwright, presented an Emmy Award to Gene Kelly.
 In December 1969, a rumor began that Mathers was killed in action in the Vietnam War.
 Although the origin of the rumor is unclear, Mathers never saw action and was never stationed outside the United States.
 In 1980, Mathers and Dow appeared with Bill Murray on Saturday Night Live's Weekend Update segment, making fun of the Vietnam War death rumor.

-Mathers graduated with a Bachelor of Arts in philosophy from University of California, Berkeley in 1973.
+Mathers graduated with a Bachelor of Arts in philosophy from the University of California, Berkeley in 1973.